NomicFoundation/hardhat/docs/hardhat-network/README.md

 ## `console.log`

-Hardhat Network allows you to print logging messages and contract variables calling `console.log()` from your Solidity code.
+Hardhat Network allows you to print logging messages and contract variables by calling `console.log()` from your Solidity code.
 You can see an example in the Sample Project.
 Follow the steps in [Quick Start](/getting-started/README.md#quick-start) to try it out.

 - You can use it in calls and transactions.
 It works with `view` functions, but not in `pure` ones.
 - It always works, regardless of the call or transaction failing or being successful.